andymeneely/victory-point-salad/docs/RULES.md

 At any time, and without taking an action, you may Trash a card from your Hand without costing an action.

 **_The Chain Rule_**.
 There is a special case where you may play multiple Specials for one action.
 If, upon playing a Special card, you have leftover Resources on the cards involved, you may play another Special using that resource.
-This can continue as long as you have leftover resources on the cards.
+This can continue as long as you have leftover resources.

 > Suppose you have three Resource Cards: Wood+Clay, Stone, and Sheep.
-You play Special that requires a Clay, but now there's 1 Wood leftover.
+You play Special that requires a Clay, but now there's 1 Wood left over.
 So you play a second Special that requires Wood and Stone, using up your Stone card.
 This counts as one Action.
 With no more leftover Resources in the chain, the Sheep must be part of a separate transaction.

 Stealing the *The Coveted Starting Player* may be part of a chain rule that was initiated by placing a Special, and vice-versa.